 In circumstances where a person arrested for suspect DUI did not give actual consent, a blood draw for testing the person’s alcohol content would be inadmissible at trial.
 Even if the government had obtained a warrant for the taking of the blood draw as an “alternative” to consent, this would likewise be impermissible and inadmissible at trial.

 This is so because the statute that provides for the blood draw specifically prohibits blood draws for the purpose of analyzing blood alcohol content without the consent of the person.
 Without consent, therefore it is irrelevant who directs the blood draw, the police and/or even the the court by way of a warrant.

-The consent requirements of blood alcohol tests in OUI/DUI cases means that, in the Commonwealth of Massachusetts, a requirement of consent is imposed by statute where there is no probable cause and “exigent circumstances.”
+According to a criminal defense lawyer, the consent requirements of blood alcohol tests in OUI/DUI cases means that, in the Commonwealth of Massachusetts, a requirement of consent is imposed by statute where there is no probable cause and “exigent circumstances.”
 Although it might be constitutional to obtain a blog sample from an unwilling person with a warrant where there isprobable cause, an involuntary blood draw is prohibited by statute if it is sought for the purpose of a DUI/OUI investigation.